 Recently I found this little blog idea on another travel bloggers website.
 I tweeted it out thinking out loud if it was a nice idea for me to do it as well?
 She replied with a ‘yes, go for it!’
 So here I am!

 So here I am, sitting.
-Thinking about the things that you don’t know about me, and are interesting enough to put in a list on my blog.
+Thinking about the things that you don’t know about me and are interesting enough to put in a list on my blog.
 I bet you didn’t know I ate grapes this morning, but that’s not that interesting.
 Is it?

-1. I love comedy
+1. I love stand-up comedy